alvarsjogren/TrailTracker/README.md

 **Viewing the Tour:**
 1. Show all available paths: `/tt list`
-2. Start following the particles: `/tt display on ServerTour`
+2. Start following the particles: `/tt display ServerTour`
-3. When done, turn off the display: `/tt display off ServerTour`
+3. When done, turn off the display: `/tt display ServerTour`

 ## Upgrading from Previous Versions